Networking is usually pretty “all or nothing.” Either someone avoids it like Comic Sans, or they put their all into it.

 But when you’re spending all your time with them, how are you going to find people who actually need web design and would hire you to do the job?

 Finding peers to hang out with, in person or in Facebook groups like Krista Miller’s Get Back to Design or Leah Kalamakis’ Freelance to Freedom Project Community, can grow and improve your freelance business in tons of ways.
 But getting new clients probably won’t be one of them.

-There are more indirect ways of finding work in these communities, like getting referrals from other designers you meet in them.
-But if new work is a big reason you’re interested in networking, you’ll see more results by networking with communities that actually have your ideal clients.
+There are more indirect ways of finding work in these communities, like getting referrals from other designers you meet there.
+But if new work is a big reason you’re interested in networking, you’ll see more results by networking in communities that actually have your ideal clients.